mikamiy/liver-brain-gut-neural-arc/README.md

 # liver-brain-gut-neural-arc

 This package contains code to analyze genomic measurements (RNA-seq):
-The liver-brain-gut neural arc maintains the niche of regulatory T cells in the gut, Teratani T, et al. 2019.
+The liver-brain-gut neural arc maintains the niche of regulatory T cells in the gut, Teratani T, et al. Nature 2020 (https://doi.org/10.1038/s41586-020-2425-3).

 ## Requirement
 ### Data